 I have written a separate article about reducing logical reads in 3 Nasty I/O Statistics that Lag SQL Query Performance.
 Refer to it for the exact steps and code samples with high logical reads and ways to reduce them.

 Logical reads alone won’t give you the whole picture.
 The series of steps chosen by the query optimizer will tell the story of your result set.
 How does it all start after you execute the query?

 Figure 3 below is a diagram of what happens after you trigger the execution till the moment you get the result set.

 Parsing and binding will happen in a flash.
 The awesome part is the optimization stage, which is our focus.
 At this stage, the query optimizer plays a pivotal role in selecting the best possible execution plan.
 Though this part needs some resources, it saves a lot of time when it picks an efficient execution plan.
 This happens dynamically, as the database changes over time.
 This way, the programmer can focus on how to form the final result.

 Each plan the query optimizer considers has its query cost.
 Among many options, the optimizer will choose the plan with the most reasonable cost.
 Note: Reasonable cost is not equal to the least cost.
 It also needs to consider which plan will produce the fastest results.
 The plan with the least cost is not always the fastest one.
 For example, the optimizer may choose to utilize several processor cores.
 We call this parallel execution.
 This will consume more resources but run faster in comparison to serial execution.

 Another point to consider is statistics.
 The query optimizer relies on it to create execution plans.
 If the statistics are outdated, don’t expect the best decision from the query optimizer.

 When the plan is decided and execution proceeds, you will see the results.
 What now?

-Inspect the Execution Plan
+Inspect the Query Execution Plan in SQL Server

 When you form a query, you want to see the results first.
 The results have to be correct.
 When it is, you’re done.